 Duodenal Switch: What Are the Advantages?

-- Vitamin and mineral deficiencies.
-The malabsorptive component of the DS requires that those who undergo the procedure take vitamin and mineral supplements including Multivitamin, Iron, Calcium, Vitamins A, D, B12 and E.
+Highest malabsorption and greater possibility for vitamin and mineral deficiencies.
+The malabsorptive component of the DS requires that those who undergo the procedure take vitamin and mineral supplements lifelong.
+These include Multivitamin, Iron, Calcium, Vitamins A, D, E, K and Vitamin B12.